Lizard: An Efficient Linearization Framework for Large Language Models: Preliminary

+The expressiveness of this mechanism comes from the softmax function's ability to create a sharp, spiky distribution over past tokens.
+However, its need to compare every query to all preceding keys results in a computational complexity of $\mathcal{O}(L^2 d)$ for a sequence of length $L$, which is prohibitive for long contexts.

-\textbf{Gated Linear Attention} Linear attention mechanisms \citep{katharopoulos2020transformers} approximate softmax attention by replacing the exponential similarity function with a kernel function $k(q, k) = \phi(q) \phi(k)^\top$, where $\phi$ is a feature map.
-Gated Linear Attention (GLA), introduced by \citep{yang2023gated}, is a variant of linear attention that incorporates a learnable decay term.
-The output of gated linear attention $\hat{\mathbf{y}}_i$ is computed as:
+\textbf{Linear Attention and Linearization} The core idea behind linearization is to replace the expensive softmax function with an efficient alternative.
+Linear attention mechanisms \citep{katharopoulos2020transformers} achieve this by substituting the exponential similarity function with a kernel function $k(q, k) = \phi(q) \phi(k)^\top$, where $\phi$ is a feature map.
+The output is then computed as: